 2012 – 2013: Head of the assessment staff at the Al-Qasemi College of Engineering and Science.

-2011 – 2012: Head of the steering committee to operate Al-Qasemi laboratories for teaching according to the Belmonte method.
+2011 – 2012: Head of the steering committee to establish teaching laboratories for grade-school students on the college campus, based on the Belmonte model and funded by the Ministry of Science.

 2011 – 2012: Head of the assessment staff for the academic centers at the college.